 It’s astonishing the difference a half a degree in temperature will make to us as a planet ‒ and to travellers on their travels ‒ if governments and individuals don’t act now and worldwide policies don’t change to support climate change.

-In a 2018 United Nations landmark report, the world’s leading climate scientists warned we only have 12 years – until 2030 — for global warming to be kept to a maximum of 1.5C (34.7F), beyond which even half a degree of change will significantly worsen the risks of drought, floods, extreme heat and poverty for hundreds of millions of people.
+In a 2018 United Nations landmark report, the world’s leading climate scientists warned that we only have until 2030 for global warming to be kept to a maximum of 1.5C (34.7F), beyond which even half a degree of change will significantly worsen the risks of drought, floods, extreme heat and poverty for hundreds of millions of people.

 So what does this all mean for travellers?